Partitioning Perfect Graphs into Stars: Interval graphs

 \subsection{\boldmath$P_3$-Partition on interval graphs}

-While it might come unsurprisingly that \probStarPart can be solved efficiently on unit interval graphs using a greedy strategy, this is far from obvious for general interval graphs.
+While it might not come as a surprise that \probStarPart can be solved efficiently on unit interval graphs using a greedy strategy, this is far from obvious for general interval graphs even when $s=2$.
 The obstacle here is that two intervals arbitrarily far apart from each other may eventually be required to form a~$P_3$ in the solution.
 Indeed, the greedy strategy we propose to overcome this obstacle is naive in the sense of allowing wrong choices that can be corrected later.
-Note that, while we can solve the more general \probStarPart{} in polynomial time on subclasses of interval graphs like unit interval graphs and trivially perfect graphs (see \autoref{fig-overview}), we are not aware of a polynomial-time algorithm for \probStarPart{} with $s\geq3$ on interval graphs.
+Note that, while we can solve the more general \probStarPart{} in polynomial time on subclasses of interval graphs like unit interval graphs and trivially perfect graphs (see previous subsections), we are not aware of a \pt{} algorithm for \probStarPart{} with $s\geq3$ on interval graphs.